Prior Era: Texas in Reconstruction Era

 1901

-Spindletop: On January 10, 1901 a massive oil "gusher" erupts at Spindletop near Beaumont.
-This event changes Texas forever, shifting the economy from agriculture to petroleum and launching the modern oil industry.
+Spindletop: On January 10, a massive oil gusher erupts near Beaumont.
+This event changes Texas forever, launching the Petroleum Age and beginning the slow decline of the Cotton and Cattle kingdoms.